What is the volunteer commitment?

 It is hard to predict how many hospital calls you might be asked to respond to during an on-call shift.
-Some advocates have taken shifts were they weren’t dispatched at all, while others have taken one, two or even three calls during the shift.
+Some advocates have taken shifts where they weren’t dispatched at all, while others have taken one, two or even three calls during the shift.
 We don’t have any way of predicting how many calls will come in.

 Will I be responding to calls alone?

 Yes.
 We do not use a shadowing system.
 Our advocates undergo extensive training to prepare them to respond to survivors in the ER.
 Once an advocate has completed our training, they will be able to sign up for shifts and respond to calls independently.
 However, while on a call, each advocate will have ongoing access to a shift supervisor who is available to answer questions, help them navigate tricky situations and also offer emotional support.